aedans/Nylon/STDL.md

 - d: Decrements the top item of the stack by 1.
 - i: Increments the top item of the stack by 1.
 - n: Adds all iterations of an object to the stack.
-- z: Creates a stack from the top n object of the stack.
+- z: Creates a list from the top n object of the stack.